FAQs on CloudWatch supported protocols

 -

-The CloudWatch AWS JSON protocol uses the serialization (convert object to JSON format) and deserialization (convert JSON format to object) between the CloudWatch client and server.
+The CloudWatch AWS SDK handles the serialization (convert object to JSON format) and de-serialization (convert JSON format to object) between the CloudWatch client and server.

 What is the Smithy RPC v2 CBOR protocol, and how does it differ from existing CloudWatch API requests and responses?